 It may be pointed out that the physical, administrative and technical safeguards of the HIPAA embed specifications that can be considered "technical and organisational measures" under the GDPR.
 The adjective "appropriate" is used in Article 25 of the GDPR and in the HIPAA in a partially different way.
-In the EU, "appropriate" entails a discretion on choosing any measure that can implement data protection principles, whereas in the US the adjective is used to evaluate and potentially adopt the "addressable" specified safeguards, while the "required" safeguards shall always be implemented safeguards, while the "required" safeguards shall always be implemented to the concrete characteristics of the data controller/covered entity, the costs of implementation and the risk level in the criteria to be taken into account while defining the measures the characteristics of the rules are scalable, flexible, and even technically neutral.
+In the EU, "appropriate" entails a discretion on choosing any measure that can implement data protection principles, whereas in the US the adjective is used to evaluate and potentially adopt the "addressable" specified safeguards, while the "required" safeguards shall always be implemented.
+Both the HIPAA and DPbD mention the context of the activities, the concrete characteristics of the data controller/covered entity, the costs of implementation and the risk level in the criteria to be taken into account while defining the measures.
+Thus, the approaches of the rules are scalable, flexible, and even technically neutral.